AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Visible type
 ^^^^^^^^^^^^

 The following example adds no mapping information.
-The SPARK 2005 and |SPARK| versions of the code are identical.
+The SPARK 2005 and SPARK 2014 versions of the code are identical.
 Only the specification of the SPARK 2005 code will be presented.
 The reason why this code is being provided is to allow for a comparison between a package that is purely public and an equivalent one that also has private elements.